Phyllanthus emblica: Uses

-Traditional uses

-Culinary use
+Culinary

-The amla fruit is eaten raw or cooked into various dishes, such as dal (a lentil preparation) and amle ka murabbah, a sweet dish made by soaking the berries in sugar syrup until they are candied.
+The amla fruit may be eaten raw or cooked, and in South Asia, the fruit is often pickled with salt, oil, and spices.
+It is used as an ingredient in dishes including dal (a lentil preparation), and is also made into amle ka murabbah, a sweet dish made by soaking the berries in sugar syrup until they are candied.
 It is traditionally consumed after meals.

 In the Batak area of Sumatra, Indonesia, the inner bark is used to impart an astringent, bitter taste to the broth of a traditional fish soup known as holat.

 Traditional medicine

 In Ayurveda, dried and fresh fruits of the plant are used as a common constituent.